 A. C. “Carl” Ward lives at the beaches of Southeastern North Carolina with his wife, Jolene, and the family cat, Heidi.
 He retired from the Army after 30 years of service and continued as a consultant to various “Top 5” Federal Contractors in the Washington, DC area on various programs and projects dealing with Department of Defense and Homeland Security.
 He then opened his own successful consulting company and later sold it when he retired (for the “15th time” according to Jolene).
 He has since been focusing on historical research, writing, and speaking engagements.

 A. C. “Carl” Ward lives at the beaches of Southeastern NC with his wife, Jolene and the family cat, Heidi.
 Carl retired from the Army after 30 years of military service and continued providing consulting services with various “Top 5” Federal Contractors in the Washington, DC area on various programs and projects dealing with Department of Defense and Homeland Security.
 He then opened his own successful consulting company and later sold it when he retired (for the “15th time” according to his wife, Jolene).
 Note the Radio Shack TRS 80 Portable Computer I had been using for years before we ever saw computers at the offices.
+Carl with an early computer workstation, the Radio Shack TRS 80 portable computer.

 Carl began his military career as an enlisted soldier and within four years his fellow non-commissioned officers suggested he might make a “pretty good officer.”
 While reluctant to become an officer, he went to Officer Candidate School and became a second lieutenant in the Infantry.
 As a young officer with a reputation for being a good shot, he was assigned to the Army Marksmanship Unit at Fort Hood, TX.
 The group was very successful, winning multiple competitions.
 Their motto was, “If you can see it, we can hit it!”
 They fired in both combat and civilian matches at ranges from 100 to 1,000 yards.

 Later, Carl moved to weapons systems and training development with the US Army Training and Doctrine Command then located at Fort Monroe, VA.
 During that time, he received a master’s in business administration and attended the Yale University School of Management for Senior Executives.
 While in the Army, he attended senior level education such as the Defense Systems Management College, Command and General Staff College, Defense Acquisition University, and National Defense University.
+Carl inspecting the results of a test firing exercise using plastic ammunition.

 The Army sent Carl to its Cold Weather Training and Instructor Course.
 After the training and certification, he was responsible for training units in Cold Weather Operations and became an instructor for training instructors.
 Given his high marksmanship, he was recommended for the biathlon (skiing and shooting).
 So, he went to Lake Placid and learned what was required.
 What he then learned was he could shoot but he could not ski fast enough to make the team.
 However, he was acknowledged at the best shot on the team.
 Carl even trained with the US Olympic Biathlon Team.

 As a member of the First Cavalry Division and the famous 2nd of the 7th Cavalry, he served in nearly every position within a Mechanized Infantry Line Company including Rifle Platoon Leader, TOW Missile Platoon, Mortar Platoon Leader, Scout Platoon, Executive Officer, and Company Commander.
 At Battalion, he served as a Battalion Intel Officer, S1, S2, S3 (Air), S3, BN Executive Officer.
 He later commanded a brigade-sized unit.
+The days when US soldiers we paid in cash, even while in the field.

 Carl taught Military History and Senior Cadets at Appalachian State University in Boone, North Carolina, from 1985-1989.
 He was also a faculty advisor for the Reserve Officers Training Corps (ROTC) Pershing Rifles Drill Team, which won three straight NCAA National Championships.
+SGM Don Shamblin is the distinguished gentleman on the far-left side.
+He was a superior senior Non-Commissioned Officer with a highly dedicated and decorated Army Career.
+Carl is very pleased to have known him and call him a friend.
+Carl with the NCAA National Championship-winning Rifles Drill Team of Appalachian State University Army ROTC.

 Since retiring from the military and his consultancy service, Carl has continued to write and tell stories that convey messages of importance to him: family, courage, integrity, and faith.
-He has diligently worked on several major writing projects including A Dragon Under the Mountain, Thoughts of a Common Man – Volume 1, and For Twenty Dollars in Gold, A Story of the Civil War.
-He has also been a sought-after expert on the Civil War, including a lengthy interview by the celebrated documentarian Ken Burns for his award-winning series, The Civil War.
-For more information on Carl’s published works, please visit the Books page.
+He has diligently worked on several major writing projects including ‘A Dragon Under the Mountain’, ‘Thoughts of a Common Man – Volume I’, ‘For Twenty Dollars in Gold, A Story of the Civil War’, ‘If I Only had Wings’, ‘A Story Retold, Are Dragons Real?’ for young adults, and ‘Revisiting the Thoughts of a Common Man

 Based on a true story, Carl offers this short reason for his latest book, For Twenty Dollars in Gold, A Story of the Civil War.